cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ...
 ```

-Now, you can define it in the `app/app.yaml` file:
+Now, you can define it in the `app/app.yaml` file in two locations:

 <CodeGroup>
 <CodeGroupItem title="Name and type">